 Almost every basic sewing machine has a blind stitch.
 This humble stitch, used for sewing hems, is intended to be invisible.
 But here, utility blossoms into embellishment in three unique ways.

 First, Susan Cleveland adds a perfect touch to inset piping that looks like a precise hand stitch.
 Next, Judith Neukam sews a romantic scalloped edge with pearl cotton.
 Finally, Kenneth D. King mimics a hand fell stitch on knife pleats.
+All three techniques require a heavy thread such as buttonhole twist or fine pearl cotton to distinctly punctuate the stitch.
+See how three designers use specialty thread and the garden-variety blind stitch to create elegant, understated finishing touches.
 Learn how to take a utility stitch and make it beautiful.

 From Threads #145